Plumbing a Stand-Alone Shower

-According to the northern California plumbing experts, these units includes four sides, a door and a floor that, when installed properly, does not require any walls to support the shower stall.
+According to the northern California plumbing experts, these units include four sides, a door, and a floor that, when installed properly, does not require any walls to support the shower stall.
 This makes it an ideal choice for adding a shower to basements or garages, where a floor drain is already in place.
-It’s also a great choice for job sites or industrial applications where a shower stall may be required for safety purposes, since the unit can easily be assembled or moved if needed.
+It’s also a great choice for job sites or industrial applications where a shower stall may be required for safety purposes since the unit can easily be assembled or moved if needed.

-Tip #5 Mark the hole locations for the shower head pipe, and the hot and cold water handles, on the outside of the shower unit using a pencil.
+- Mark the hole locations for the showerhead pipe and the hot and cold water handles, on the outside of the shower unit using a pencil.
 Move the shower unit away from the pipes.
-Drill the two handle holes using a 1-inch bit and a power drill, and the shower head pipe hole using a 1.25-inch bit.
+Drill the two handle holes using a 1-inch bit and a power drill, and the showerhead pipe hole using a 1.25-inch bit.

-Tip #6 Slide the unit back into position, then connect the shower faucet handle units and the shower head extension, with the escutcheons to cover the holes.
-Then, attach the shower head to the extension and attach the drain cover to the base of the shower unit.
+- Slide the unit back into position, then connect the shower faucet handle units and the shower head extension, with the escutcheons to cover the holes.
+Then, attach the showerhead to the extension and attach the drain cover to the base of the shower unit.
 Turn on the water and test for leaks.

 PLUMBING TRADE SECRET: Odds are that you’ll need to install a support cleat to span the wall studs and create a mounting platform for attaching the new plumbing.
 The thickness of this cleat will depend on the finished position of the valve.